ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     unreferenced.
 (Unix-like file system case sensitivity)

 *   UNREF_FILES
-    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the ini file  (but I'd recommended that they, in fact, be the same).
+    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the ini file  (but I recommended that they be the same).

 *   IGNORED_OBEJECTS